TULiberalArts/Political-Science/pages/undergradaute.md

 ## Minor

 Students wishing to pair political science with another program of study may be interested in our political science minor.
-For minor requirements please see the [undergraduate bulletin](http://bulletin.temple.edu/undergraduate/liberal-arts/political-science/minor-political-science/).
+For minor requirements, please see the [undergraduate bulletin](http://bulletin.temple.edu/undergraduate/liberal-arts/political-science/minor-political-science/).

 ## Certificate in Political Economy